 Rich, savoury comfort food: Belgian signature dishes perfectly suit the winter season.

-Stoemp, waterzooi, carbonnade flamande, chicons au gratin... so many specialties, so little time!
-Even though these traditional dishes are eaten all year round, they become even more tasty during winter.
+Stoemp, waterzooi, carbonnade flamande, chicons au gratin...
+So many specialties to fortify you against the cold.
+Even though these traditional dishes can be enjoyed all year round, they become even more tasty during winter.
 That particular 'winter effect' can be attributed to the use of seasonal products.
 You simply cannot leave Brussels without having tasted at least one of these recipes.
 Whether you want to spend a pleasant moment with family or friends, the city is full of restaurants that will satisfy your taste buds.

 Here is a list of Belgian specialities you can discover in Brussels, together with the go-to addresses.

 Mussel season is in full swing during the winter.
 They are particularly tasty and delicious at this time of year.
 Accompanied by a portion of homemade chips, it is a delicious meal to enjoy 'nature', with a white wine marinade or even 'provençale'… This dish is on the menu of most restaurants.
 Among them, Zinneke is famous for the 69 different ways mussels are prepared on its menu!

 “Stoemp” comes from the Dutch “doorgestoempte pataties”, which means “smashed potatoes”.
 Indeed, it is smashed potatoes, rather than a smooth mash, mixed with one or more other vegetables: carrots, leeks, Brussels sprouts, chicory, onions,… It is served with pork, such as sausage, black pudding or bacon, or topped with an egg.

 Chicons au gratin